MrBouzaffour/Social-Calendar/README.md

    ```
 2. **Install dependencies**

-   Run the following command to install all necessary packages:
+   Run the following command in both folders to install all necessary packages:

    ```bash
    npm install